stould/unitau-tg-codes/README.md

 - Have npm installed.
 - Open a terminal and navigate to the main directory.
 - Type **npm install** to install the dependencies.
-- Type **npm run execute** to run main file and evalue an expression
+- Type **npm run SOMETHING**, check all possible executable files at package.json
 - Type **npm test** to run all tests